uptonking/note4yaoo/docs-react-router (2).md

 - how to programmatically navigate using react router v4
 	- 参考 https://stackoverflow.com/questions/42123261/programmatically-navigate-using-react-router-v4
 	- In v4, for navigating programatically you need to access the history object, which is available through React context
-	- as long as you have a <BrowserRouter> provider component as the top most parent in your application.
+	- as long as you have a `<BrowserRouter>` provider component as the top most parent in your application.
 	- The library exposes through context the router object, that itself contains history as a property.
 	- The history interface offers several navigation methods, such as  push, replace and goBack, among others.
 	- https://reacttraining.com/react-router/web/api/history
 	- The history object is mutable.
-Therefore it is recommended to access the location from the render props of <Route>, not from history.location.
+Therefore it is recommended to access the location from the render props of `<Route>`, not from `history.location`.
 - Link vs Redirect
 	- React Router's BrowserRouter maintains the history stack for you, which means that you rarely need to modify it manually.
 	- You'll want to use Link or NavLink in almost all use cases